 Before she could absorb the shock, more movement came.
-Warmth – somehow protective – surrounded her as a thick smell, of wolves, sea and pine, followed, blanketing her coming-to-life senses.
+Warmth surrounded her as a thick smell of wolves, sea, and pine, followed, blanketing her coming-to-life senses.
 Someone had rolled towards her.

 Kagome forced her limp hand to rise, spurred by concern and curiosity for her neighbor.
 Her touch trailed chest, fur, and neck, eliciting another groan.

-Silence… and then a rumble of raw, weary voice filled the space between them.
-"Okay?"
-It asked.
+Silence… and then a rumble of raw, weary voice filled the space between them, asking, "Okay?"

-Tears leaked from her still dark eyes; she blinked them open and faced nothing but hazy blur.
-Despite their lack, Kagome nodded, relief choking up her throat.
+Tears leaked from her still dark eyes; she blinked them open and faced nothing but blur.
+Despite their lack, she nodded, relief choking up her throat.

-An urgent grunt responded and the smell of pine strengthed, tangible worry beginning to radiate.
+An urgent grunt responded.
 Her neighbor's sight was probably as useless as hers – they hadn't seen her nod.

 Before she could force a gravelly reply, the heat grew.
-A heavy arm moved clumsily towards her, large, calloused fingers bumping her knee.
+A heavy arm moved clumsily towards her and large, calloused fingers bumped her knee.
 After a moment, with great effort, they heaved themselves up to grab her thigh, pulling her forward until it was her face, not hand, filled with chest.

 "O-Okay?"
-The voice came again, open fear trembling the syllables.
+The voice came again, open fear making it tremble.

 Kagome nodded, this time against a decidedly male torso.
-Its owner immediately relaxed.
 The arm at her thigh moved to her waist, clutching as if she might disappear.

-Instinctively, she moved her own hands up and wrapped them behind his neck.
-Kagome huddled close as a gust bore down.
-In the back of her mind, she gathered her clothes were in tatters and covered little, but a second draft, biting and personal, pushed the fleeting thought to modesty away.
+Instinctively, she moved her own hands up and wrapped them behind his neck, huddling close as a gust bore down.
+In the back of her mind, she gathered her clothes were in tatters and covered little, but a second draft, biting and personal, pushed such trivialities away.

 The man at her side bent his head over hers, resting a cheek atop her wet hair.
 Tightening hold, he pulled away the last space between them until her shivering body was pressed against his.
 "I… protect," he managed.

 She heard how the words ground against his throat and made a soft shushing sound through chattering teeth, nudging her face up under a receptive chin.
 Lips going blue brushed against his heartbeat, making the arms holding her jump.
 She nosed her way up neck and jaw to rest behind a pointed ear.
-"We protect," she mumbled, feeling herself begin to warm against his body.
+"We protect," she mumbled, feeling herself begin to warm.

 She found herself smiling for it.